darkhuo10/darkhuo10/README.md

 ## About me
 - My name is Marina but I use Dark as a nickname on the Internet
-- I'm currently studying how to develop web apps
+- I'm currently studying cybersecurity
-- I know how to develop desktop and Android apps
+- I know how to develop desktop, Android and web apps
-- I'm also interested in cybersecurity and quantum physics
+- I'm also interested in quantum physics and psychology
 - I speak English, Spanish and Chinese
 - I'm from Spain, but I was born in China
 - I absolutely love [cats](https://www.nationalgeographic.com/animals/mammals/facts/domestic-cat)